shenwei356/kmcp/README.md

 - **Accurate taxonomic profiling**.
     - Some k-mer based taxonomic profilers suffers from high false positive rates, while KMCP adopts multiple strategies to improve specificity and keeps high sensitivity at the same time.
-    - Except for bacteria, KMCP performed well on virus/phages.
+    - Except for archaea, and bacteria, KMCP performed well on virus/phages.
     - Preset five modes for multiple scenarios.
     - Supports CAMI and MetaPhlAn profiling format.